 - 4.21 Several respondents indicated that they had other comments to make regarding the standards.
-However, where similar points have been raised elsewhere these comments have not been included here in order to avoid duplication.
-Some respondents: - acknowledged the importance of our collaboration with the College of Paramedics in preparing the draft standards and/or questioned the representative nature of this body and subsequently sought wider engagement with the profession; - commented that the standards were too simplistic or rigid with regard to the skills, decisions, situations, interactions and environments that a paramedics often works in; - supported an additional register for advanced practitioners; - supported reference to resilience: - supported reference to the four pillars of practice in the standards with regard to the different roles within the profession; - welcomed the layout of the new standards; and - supported reference to paramedics participating in continuous improvement in their practice.
+To avoid duplication, some of those comments have not been included here if they have been addressed elsewhere in this document.
+Some respondents: - acknowledged the importance of our collaboration with the College of Paramedics in preparing the draft standards and/or questioned the representative nature of this body and subsequently sought wider engagement with the profession; - commented that the standards were too simplistic or rigid with regard to the skills, decisions, situations, interactions and environments in which paramedics work; - supported an additional register for advanced practitioners; - supported reference to resilience; - supported reference to the four pillars of practice in the standards with regard to the different roles within the profession; - welcomed the layout of the new standards; and - supported reference to paramedics participating in continuous improvement in their practice.